Our beautiful world is fascinating, and nothing can replace experiencing it first-hand. Deciding to travel is one of the best decisions you can make.

 Since Alpha has a plethora of policies (each of which is customizable), you have plenty of options.

-For long-term travelers, digital nomads living abroad, and working holiday visa folks, the Long-Stay policy is the best option.
+- Long-Stay Policy – the best option for long-term travelers, digital nomads living abroad, and working holiday visa folks.

-Obviously, the Winter Sports policy is for you if you plan to ski or snowboard (or you will work seasonally on a mountain abroad).
+- Winter Sports Policy – obviously, this is for you if you plan to ski or snowboard (or you will work seasonally on a mountain abroad).